 3.3 Hypotheses

-1. There would be significant difference between boys and girls in their academic stress.
+1. There is a statistical significant difference in perception between male and female students regarding academic stress.

-2. There would be significant difference between rural and urban area students' academic stress.
+2. There is a statistical significant difference in perception between rural and urban area students' regarding academic stress.

-3. There would be significant difference among OC, BC, SC, ST students' academic stress.
+3. There is a statistical significant difference in perception among OC, BC, SC, ST students' regarding academic stress.

-4. There would be significant difference between 10th class students' academic stress with regard to Parent Education.
+4. There is a statistical significant difference in perception between 10th class students' academic stress with regard to Parent Education.

-3.4 Variables

-Independent Variables: Gender, Locality, Caste, Parent Education

-Dependent Variable: Academic Stress

 3.5 Tool

 A Scale for Assessing Academic Stress (SAAS), developed by Sinha, Sharma and Mahendra (2001), Was adopted for the present study.
 A Scale for Assessing Academic Stress questionnaire measures the domains of Cognitive, affective, physical, social/interpersonal and motivational states, composed of 2 options.
 The responses were "Yes", "No".
 The test, retest reliability of the test was 0.88 and Split-Half reliability is 0.75 indicating adequate reliability of the scale.
 On the whole high score indicates high academic stress and low score indicates low academic stress.